 What You’ll Need

-• Two or three laundry baskets or buckets
+- 2 or 3 laundry baskets or buckets

 What to Do

-Label each of your baskets with a different number.
+Using the marker and sticky notes, label each of your baskets or buckets with a different number.
 We encourage you to change it up to make the activity more challenging!

-For example, if your child is just starting to work on number recognition, you could label the baskets, 1, 2, and 3; but to advance in difficulty, you could choose 4, 7, and 10.
+For example, if your child is just starting to work on number recognition, you could label them 1, 2, and 3; but to advance in difficulty, you could choose 4, 7, and 10.

-Your child’s goal will be to throw the correct amount of paper balls into each basket until they hold a matching number of balls.
-So, the #3 basket would hold three paper balls.
+Scrunch up pieces of paper into balls.
+Your child’s goal will be to throw the correct amount of paper balls into each receptacle until they hold a matching number of balls.
+So, the #3 basket or bucket would hold three paper balls.

-Once all of the balls are full, their reward will be to dump the balls over their head — or yours.
+Once all of the baskets or buckets are full, your child’s reward is to dump the balls over their head—or yours.
 Make sure to play up the excitement!

 As we mentioned before, there are all types of ways to make this activity unique to your family.

-You can add or subtract the number of buckets, use colored paper to signify different number values for the paper balls, add in bonus points for trick shots… the list goes on!
+You can add or subtract the number of receptacles, use colored paper to signify different number values for the paper balls, add in bonus points for trick shots… the list goes on!

 Number Cookies